Insights into Video-Driven Web Design

 Schema markup

-Use Video Object schema to give search engines detailed information about your video content.
+Use Video Object schema to give people who are searching detailed information about your video content.

 Video sitemaps

-Submit a dedicated video sitemap to help search engines understand and index your video content more effectively.
+Submit a dedicated video sitemap to help people who are searching understand and index your video content more effectively.

-A compelling thumbnail can boost click-through rates in search results.
+A captivating thumbnail can lift click-through rates in search results.

-It's not all smooth sailing in the world of video-driven design.
+It’s not all smooth sailing in the industry of video-driven design.
 Here are some hurdles:

 Bandwidth battles